dirkwhoffmann/Moira/Docs/HowTo/HowToUseTheCpu.md

 - `u32 getPC() const`

   Reads the current value of the program counter.
 Keep in mind that the program counter is a moving target.
-It progresses while an instruction is executed.
+It may progress multiple times during the execution of an instruction.

 - `u32 getPC0() const`

   Returns the address of the currently executed instruction.
 Unlike the program counter, the instruction address always points to the start address of the current instruction.
 It matches the program counter when execution begins and remains unchanged until the next instruction is processed.
-In most scenarios, `getPC0` is the function you want to call, and not `getPC`.
+In most scenarios, `getPC0` is the function you want to call rather than `getPC`.

 - `u8 getCCR() const`